Bilateral payments with Russia unlikely to be impacted amid sanctions

 Published: 25th February 2022 02:23 PM | Last Updated: 25th February 2022 02:23 PM | A+A A-

-Russia is one of biggest suppliers of defence products and equipment to India mostly under government-to-government contract.
+Russia is one of the biggest suppliers of defence products and equipment to India mostly under government-to-government contracts.
 Bilateral trade between India and Russia stood at USD 9.4 billion so far this fiscal year, against USD 8.1 billion in 2020-21.

 In the past too, India had devised a mechanism to pay for imports from Iran, when sanctions were imposed on the Persian Gulf nation.